-This is a good book to show how to get started on your all-things-hygge journey.
+This is a good book to show how to get started on ideas on how to embrace hygge.
 I loved the interviews in the book.

 The book provides simple steps to adopt the Danish lifestyle into your world.
 The author talks about how hygge has enriched her life and gives you recipes to make at home.

 My only complaint about this book is the typeface is really small.